digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-20.md

 * Met with Bentley Oakes about possibility of using his python tool to implement property monitoring.
 * Will attend the fmi design meeting this week (Wednesday and Friday)

+#### Jim Woodcock
+* Continued working on Viola the paper for ISoLA.
+* Started work on the Centre-to-Centre proposal for robotic digital twins.

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2